codemaker1999/py-audio-generator/readme.md

 * tested with python 2.8 and PyAudio 0.2.8 on Windows 8.1

-* each object is run in it's own thread and queues output data in FIFO pipes for the proceeding step

 * current implementation uses PyAudio, the Python bindings for PortAudio, for audio playback